-Issuance of this procedure will trigger a capacity Performance Assessment Interval (PAI) as detailed in PJM Manual 18, PJM Capacity Market.
+Issuance of this procedure combined with a primary reserve shortage will trigger a capacity Performance Assessment Interval (PAI) as detailed in PJM Manual 18, PJM Capacity Market.

 The purpose of the Voltage Reduction Warning & Reduction of Non-Critical Plant Load is to warn members that the available synchronized reserve is less than the Synchronized Reserve Requirement and that present operations have deteriorated such that a voltage reduction may be required.
 It is implemented when the available synchronized reserve capacity is less than the synchronized reserve requirement, after all available secondary and primary reserve capacity (except restricted Maximum Emergency capacity) is brought to a synchronized reserve status and emergency operating capacity is scheduled from adjacent systems.